AshishShimpi/Face_Recognition/README.md

 Step 1: Collection Of Data ->

-Collect Dataset For Training Of Model
+Collect Dataset For the Model with collect.py

-Step 2: Generate Encodings(i.e. pickeling it) ->
+Step 2: Generate Encodings ->

-Which Consists of all face related Data
+Facial recognition encodings are generated with encode_faces.py

 Step 3: Face Recognition and marking attendance into Excel

+with recognize.py